jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 \frac{1}{m}\sum_{m=1}^{m} E_{i}
 $$
 This bring a problem:
-Positive and negative error will discharged, thus we need to find another way to avoid the discharge.
+Positive and negative error will cancel each other out(or offset), thus we need to find another way to avoid the cancellation.

 ### MAE vs MSE
 In match, common way to remove negative value is by take absolute or square.